Python¶

 - Remove the old base image

-The old base image can't be removed until the old local image has been removed, which is why the prune
+The old base image can't be removed until the old local image has been removed, which is why the prune command needs to be run twice.

 Note: